 Burst Bit!
 Kids who sleep at consistent times tend to have better moods, focus, and even grades.
 A predictable schedule can work wonders!

-Create a Calming Pre-Bed Routine
+Creating a Relaxing Pre-Bed Routine

 Burst Bit!
 Research shows that screen-free wind-down routines lead to more restful sleep, boosting kids’ mood and alertness in the morning!